Blog

 UK-based salad grower J.E.
-Piccaver & Co have long been known for their careful, progressive approach to salad and lettuce production.
-Constantly seeking ways to grow more efficiently, the team began working with Paul-Tech to gain a clearer picture of how nitrogen behaves in their soils — and whether there might be scope to use it more precisely.
+Piccaver & Co are known for their careful and progressive approach to salad and lettuce production.
+The team is always looking for ways to grow more efficiently.
+Because of this, they began working with Paul-Tech to understand how nitrogen behaves in their soils and whether they could use it more precisely.

 From assumptions to evidence